-Prediction 2 Recruiting will help build the skills-based workforce of the future.
-Prediction 2 | Recruiting will help build the skills-based workforce of the future.
+Recruiting will help build the skills-based workforce of the Prediction 2 | Recruiting will help build the skills-based workforce of the future.
 Employers are recognising that taking a skills-based approach to hiring and talent development is critical to success.
 By not focusing solely on pedigree, companies are able to widen their talent pools and find qualified workers who they may have missed in the past.
-As the skills needed for companies to succeed continue to evolve, talent acquisition will be on the frontline of developing skills-based hiring, upskilling, and internal mobility programmes that enable companies to adapt.

-We have to help leaders expand the way they think about talent.
-Yes, education is valued.
-But there is no longer a 'best' or 'ideal' candidate based on pedigree.
-Brilliance is everywhere and it's about tapping into knowledge, skills, and potential."
+As the skills needed for companies to succeed continue to evolve, Talent Acquisition will be on the frontline of developing skills-based hiring, upskilling, and internal mobility programmes that enable companies to adapt.
+66 We have to help leaders transform the way they think about talent.
+Because what is 'best' and what is 'ideal' is of course no longer about pedigree, no longer about where you learn something.
+It's about what you know."

-Angela Benjamin General Manager, Equity Outreach Strategies at Delta
+Angela Benjamin General Manager, Diversity Talent Acquisition Strategy at Delta

-Advancing diversity through skills-based hiring While adopting a skills-based approach to talent after years of prioritising degrees may require challenging the status quo for many organisations, the talent leaders we spoke with see big advantages.
-Not only does skills-based hiring help companies identify the most qualified talent, it can also open the door to individuals from historically marginalised groups who may not have a degree, and create a more diverse talent pipeline.
-In fact, LinkedIn data shows that focusing on skills can increase talent pools by 10x.
-Globally, with 80% of surveyed recruiting pros saying their organisations are committed to creating a more diverse workforce, skills-based hiring is set to gain traction in the years ahead.
+Prediction 2 | Recruiting will help build the skills-based workforce of the future.
+Advancing diversity through skills-based hiring.
+While adopting a skills-based approach to talent acquisition after years of prioritising degrees may require challenging the status quo for many organisations, the talent leaders we spoke with see big advantages.
+Not only does skills-based hiring help companies identify the most qualified talent, it can also open the door to individuals from historically marginalised groups who may not have a degree and create a more diverse talent pipeline.
+In EMEA, LinkedIn data shows that focusing on skills can increase talent pools by 10.3x across multiple generations.
+With 78% of surveyed recruiting pros in EMEA saying their organisations are committed to creating a more diverse workforce, skills-based hiring is set to gain traction in the years ahead.
 Many companies are taking a step towards skills-based hiring by simply removing degree requirements from their job descriptions.
-In fact, the number of jobs listed on the LinkedIn platform that omit degree requirements jumped 36% between 2019 and 2022.
+In fact, the number of jobs listed on the LinkedIn platform globally that omit degree requirements increased 36% between 2019 and 2022.